W427697/Discord-/docs/writing-tests/storyshots-migration-guide.md

 <Callout variant="info" icon="ℹ️">

-If you're using Vue3, you must install the [`@storybook/testing-vue3`](https://storybook.js.org/addons/@storybook/testing-vue3) package to use the `setProjectAnnotations` API in your setup file and the `composeStories` API in your existing tests.
+If you're using Vue 3, you must install the [`@storybook/testing-vue3`](https://storybook.js.org/addons/@storybook/testing-vue3) package to use the `setProjectAnnotations` API in your setup file and the `composeStories` API in your existing tests.

 </Callout>